 I can’t offer official support but I’ll try to help if you need additional details, instructions or troubleshooting.

-Tested on SMILE5, SMILE-G3-S5 and SMILE-Hi10 but according to AlphaESS’s documentation the register addresses and values are consistent through all supported models.
-Additionally is has been tested on SMILE-B3-PLUS (using a Modbus RTU to Ethernet converter), which offers limited information/functionality due to its AC-coupled design.
+Tested on SMILE5, SMILE-G3-S5 (in fact, one many of the G3 series models) and SMILE-Hi10 but according to AlphaESS’ documentation the register addresses and values are consistent through all supported models.
+Additionally is has been tested on some older models like the SMILE-B3 and SMILE-B3-PLUS (using a Modbus RTU to Ethernet converter), which offers limited information/functionality due to slightly slower access and the nature of being AC coupled.

 Intended Audience